 This ayah speaks of:

-1. reuniting the soul with the body at the time of resurrection, or
+1. reuniting the soul with the body at the time of resurrection, and

 2. The souls being paired up with their good/bad deeds.